 The other weakness is that you can’t set different target temperatures for different times of the day.
 I work from a home office, which is upstairs and thus warmer than the living-room downstairs.
 Tado is always taking the temperature reading from the thermostat downstairs.
 It would be ideal if I could set one temperature for office hours and a different one for the evening.
 I do, though, recognise that home-workers are a bit of an edge case, so changing the target temperature half an hour before I finish work is something I can live with.

 Let’s start with my only complaints …

-The wall unit isn’t as pretty and hi-tech looking as Nest.
+The wall unit isn’t as pretty and hi-tech looking as Nest, though the new version is a distinct improvement.
 While it’s inoffensive enough – not quite the “white plastic crap” Nest says it wants to remove from our homes – it won’t make your visitors go ‘Oooh.’
 But then the company is German, where understated is the name of the game.

 That aside, Tado is brilliant.
 It’s easy to use, does what it claims, should save money – oh, and it’s a gadget.
 What’s not to like?

 Update: My gas savings after a year amount to around 7% – a pretty healthy saving.